-(a) At March 31, 2016 and December 31, 2015, all of our residential mortgage-backed securities related to securities issued by government-sponsored entities and are pledged by the Bank as collateral to the Federal Reserve to secure Federal Reserve Discount Window advances.
-All residential mortgage-backed securities are collateralized by U.S. mortgages.
+(a) All of our residential mortgage-backed securities have been issued by government-sponsored entities and are collateralized by U.S. mortgages.
+Atlune 30, 2016 and December 31, 2015, \$342 million and \$317 million, respectively, are pledged by the Bank as collateral to the Federal Reserve to secure Federal Reserve Discount Window advances.